vinitgirdhar/Exelio/replit.md

-# Excel Analytics Platform
+# Exelio

 ## Overview

-The Excel Analytics Platform is a Flask-based web application that enables users to upload Excel files (.xls/.xlsx), parse and store the data in a SQL database, and generate interactive visualizations.
-The platform features user authentication, file upload management, data processing capabilities, and a dashboard for viewing upload history and analytics.
+Exelio is a Flask-based web application that enables users to upload Excel files (.xls/.xlsx), parse and store the data in a SQL database, and generate interactive visualizations with AI-powered insights.
+The platform features user authentication, file upload management, data processing capabilities, AI analysis using Gemini, and a dashboard for viewing upload history and analytics.

 ## User Preferences